Yuriy Lutsenko: Implication in Trump-Ukraine Scandal

-Fighter in the 2022 Russian invasion of Ukraine
+Military service during the Russian invasion of Ukraine

-In April 2022, 2 months after the start of the 2022 Russian invasion of Ukraine, Lutsenko joined the Territorial Defence Battalion (of the Ukrainian Armed Forces) of Mykolaiv.
+In April 2022, 2 months after the beginning of the 2022 Russian invasion of Ukraine, Lutsenko joined the Territorial Defence Battalion (of the Ukrainian Armed Forces) of Mykolaiv.

-According to his Lutsenko's wife Iryna, Lutsenko was initially in the Territorial Defence Forces of Kyiv during the Kyiv offensive, and then took part in the Battle of Mykolaiv, 2022 Kherson counteroffensive, Battle of Soledar and the Battle of Bakhmut.
+According to his wife Iryna, Lutsenko was initially in the Territorial Defence Forces of Kyiv during the Kyiv offensive, and then took part in the Battle of Mykolaiv, 2022 Kherson counteroffensive, Battle of Soledar and the Battle of Bakhmut.

-Early 2023 Lutsenko was promoted to the rank of Kapitan.
-On 20 February 2023 Commander-in-Chief of the Armed Forces of Ukraine Valerii Zaluzhnyi appointed Lutsenko as the platoon commander of a platoon of attack unmanned aerial vehicle (UAV).
-After being 110 days in the Battle of Bakhmut Lutsenko and his UAV reconnaissance formation "Birds of Magyar" withdraw from Bakhmut on 4 March 2023.
+In early 2023, Lutsenko was promoted to the rank of Kapitan.
+On 20 February 2023 Commander-in-Chief of the Armed Forces of Ukraine Valerii Zaluzhnyi appointed Lutsenko as the commander of an unmanned aerial vehicle (UAV) platoon.
+The platoon was involved in the Battle of Bakhmut and was forced to withdraw from the city on 4 March 2023.

+On 5 July 2023 Lutsenko announced that he would no longer serve in the Ukrainian Armed Forces, as he was removed from conscription due to an established disability.
+Lutsenko did not disclose the nature of the disability, but stated he would "work towards victory as a volunteer".

 Personal life

 Lutsenko's wife Iryna Lutsenko was elected into parliament in the 2012 Ukrainian parliamentary election on the party list of "Fatherland" (number 18).
 She served in parliament until 2019.

 In the 2014 Ukrainian parliamentary election, Iryna Lutsenko tried to get re-elected into parliament; this time by placing 70th on the electoral list of Petro Poroshenko Bloc.
 However, as the Petro Poroshenko Bloc gained only 63 seats by electoral list, Lutsenko was unsuccessful.
 After fellow Petro Poroshenko Bloc members left the Verkhovna Rada, she returned as a People's Deputy on 27 January 2015.
-In the 2019 Ukrainian parliamentary election, she was re-elected for European Solidarity as 25th on the electoral list, but resigned in November 2019 due to health reasons.
+In the 2019 Ukrainian parliamentary election, she was re-elected for European Solidarity as 25th on the electoral list, but resigned in November 2019 for health reasons.
 Her mandate was officially terminated on 12 November 2019.

+In 2020 Lutsenko underwent cancer treatment in Germany.
+He was operated on and had chemotherapy.